Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Derro (MPMM).md

 aliases: ["Derro"]
 ---
 # Derro
 *Source: Mordenkainen Presents: Monsters of the Multiverse p.
-91, Mordenkainen's Tome of Foes p.
-158*
+91*

 > [!quote]- A quote from Mordenkainen
 >